For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Proxima Studio – Shutterstock

 If you have a smart meter, you don't need to worry about readings as your electricity usage will automatically be sent to your provider (more info on this below).
-But, if you have any of these three types of meter, you'll need to take readings: digital, electronic and dial meters.
+But, if you have any of these three types of meters, you'll need to take readings: digital, electronic and dial meters.

 Digital electricity meter